lchski/deputy-head-analysis/README.md

 - By position:
 	- What’s the DM level of the position?
 	- Has that DM level ever changed?
+	- Is DM level related to size ($, FTEs) of department?
 - By person:
 	- What DM levels has that person held?
 	- How have they progressed through the DM levels?